-Safe roads, traffic offenses and the law
+Safe roads, traffic offences and the law

 At times, cycling on the UK’s roads can feel intimidating and dangerous.
 Although cycling is a safe way to travel, many cyclists experience scary near misses on a daily basis, putting far too many people off cycling altogether.

 Poor road design and cycling space, failure to take road crime seriously, lack of enforcement by police, and dangerous vehicles with too may blind spots are all factors contributing to five deaths every day on our roads.
-These are the range of issues we campaign for.

 Road casualties are preventable, and we believe in a Vision Zero approach, where all risk is eliminated from the roads system.
 Our goal is that no one is killed or injured on our roads, and that everyone feels safe to choose active travel options like cycling and walking.